Enelass/O365-iOS-dataleak/README.md

- # Office 365 Data on iOS - Exfiltration Guide
+# HACKING - Office 365 Data on iOS - Exfiltration Guide

 ## Overview
 This guide provides step-by-step instructions for exfiltrating Office 365 data from an iPhone.
 The process involves jailbreaking the iPhone, setting up an SSH server, bypassing jailbreak detection, and transferring files to a personal computer using SCP.